NordyVlasman/sazo-public/sazo/README.md

 $ pnpm run dev
 ```

-That wil be all go to:
+That wil be all.
+Go to:
 - [http://localhost:3000](http://localhost:3000) for the user environment
 - [http://localhost:3001](http://localhost:3001) for the organization environment